 “So, it’s definitely been bringing to life this vision I’ve had in my mind about personal adornment.”

-Taking on the Meisterpiece project
+How Paris Fontana took on the Meisterpiece project

 This year, alcohol brand Jägermeister and Acclaim Magazine approached Fontana to be a part of their Meisterpiece project – a series where makers create works inspired by the liqueur’s heritage and values.